dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### makePockets(iObjects, iLength):

+	Description:

-	makePockets(iObjects, iLength) - this function is multi Pocket.
+		This function is multi Pocket.
 First object from iObjects will be base object to Pocket, all others should be Sketches.
 The Length is depth for Pocket.
 		If the Length is 0 the Pocket will be ThroughAll.

-##### Args:
+##### Description:

 		iObjects: First base objects, next sketches
 		iLength: length to cut, float or int value, 0 means ThroughAll